tefkah/thesis-writing/Literature Notes/Tong (2016) - Lectures on the Quantum Hall Effect.md

 author: Tong, D.
 ---

-# Lectures on the Quantum Hall Effect
+# Tong (2016) - Lectures on the Quantum Hall Effect

 ## The Laughlin wavefunction for the FQHE might not have a lot of overlap, but we can treat it as being in the same [[universality]] class as the true ground state!